dfyockey/conky-folding-home-status/README.md

 The information shown above includes project, percent done, and time remaining.
 The symbol `☌` (Unicode UTF-16: 0x260C) is the alchemical symbol for "day" and is displayed when the remaining time is a day or more.

-When the remaining time is less than a day, it will be shown in hours.
+When the remaining time is less than a day, it's shown in hours.
 For example...

 ![Screenshot_2021-04-24_21-00-37](https://user-images.githubusercontent.com/17618397/115976957-fc0afa80-a540-11eb-8f49-fa01b97019cc.png)